uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/gemm.rst

    alpha
       Scaling factor for the matrix-matrix product.
+See :ref:`value_or_pointer` for more details.

    a